gboehl/macro_puzzles/README.md

 * The Rational Expectations Puzzle: survey evidence contradicts the rational expectations hypothesis

 ---
-See [here](https://github.com/gboehl/macro_puzzles/blob/master/how-to-contribute.md) on how to add an item to the list, and have a look at the [list of contributors](https://github.com/gboehl/macro_puzzles/blob/master/contributors.md).
+See [here](https://github.com/gboehl/macro_puzzles/blob/master/how-to-contribute.md) on how to add an item to the list, and have a look at (and admire) the [list of contributors](https://github.com/gboehl/macro_puzzles/blob/master/contributors.md).